hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 `@Before` and `@After` will be executed around a test case.

 A test case is a method annotated with `@Test`.

+Another annotation we always used is `@RunWith`, such as `@RunWith(SpringJUnit4ClassRunner.class)`, which will prepare specific test context for Spring tests.

 Run the test in command line.